thaddydore/mini-node-server/README.md

 npm start
 ```

-The server will run on http://localhost:3000
+The server will run on http://localhost:3000 by default.
+However, you can change the default port on the server.js file.

 ## API Endpoints